anlutro/blog/posts/puppet/puppet-control-vagrant.md

 	$ sudo /opt/puppetlabs/bin/puppet apply -e "include profile::base"

-At this point, you can start editing and testing your code changes in puppet- control.
+At this point, you can start editing and testing your code changes in puppet-control.